Sofia Vergara Nude At 45, Says She ‘Can’t Be Perfect’ On Naked Issue of Women’s Health Magazine

 “I’m 45.
 Even if you want to, at this time in your life, you can’t be perfect.”

-Vergara acknowledged that her body is changing and she can “see it happening” but that she doesn’t “hate it” or get “upset by it.”
+Vergara acknowledged that her body is changing, and she can “see it happening,” but she doesn’t “hate it” or get “upset by it.”

-She continued to say that she wants to look “her age” and that people who are constantly trying to “look younger” will eventually “go crazy.”
+She continued to say that she wants to look “her age,” and people who are constantly trying to “look younger” will eventually “go crazy.”

 Staying healthy and fit is important

-Vergara’s husband Joe Manganiello built her a gym inside their house, which leaves her with few excuses to skip a workout.
+Vergara’s husband, Joe Manganiello, built her a gym inside their house, which leaves her with few excuses to skip a workout.

 Despite her hatred for working out, she continues to do it often because she does see the importance of staying healthy and fit.
 It is not about “having muscles or cut abs” because that would “take too much effort!”